-This is the perfect dessert for Thanksgiving dinner.
-It can be made days ahead, doesn’t require any oven space and is decadent with flavor, but light enough to follow your Thanksgiving feast.
+These poached pears with sorbet are the perfect dessert for Thanksgiving dinner.
+The pears can be made days ahead, don’t require any oven space and are decadent with flavor, but light enough to follow your Thanksgiving feast.
 The poaching liquid is homemade chai; a blend of sweet spices and black tea.
 Once the pears are finished poaching, the liquid can be chilled in an ice cream maker to serve as sorbet.
 A drizzle of chocolate ganache gussies up the dessert and makes it look like something you fussed over, even though this is one of the easiest desserts to create.
 No one needs to know that!

 Be sure to pick firm, unripe pears for poaching.
 The harder the pear, the longer it will take to poach, which means it has more time to soak up the flavors of the chai.
 Slow poaching is key to great flavor.